 Let’s go back one step to find out what the average position of your entire website is.

-Here are two ways you can check the average position of your website.
+Here are three ways you can check the average position of your website.

 1. Do a manual search in Google